 Stuff happens.
 Product deliveries get delayed, companies move, employees retire, invoices have errors, and so on.
 Many times, this is the ‘stuff’ that results in past-due accounts receivable.

-We queried our collections system for the frequently occurring reasons for nonpayment over the past 24 months, and we found that our clients could have prevented a great number of these issues by putting some proactive, consistent measures in place.
+We queried our collections system for the most frequently occurring reasons for nonpayment over a 24-month period, and we found that our clients could have prevented a great number of these issues by putting some proactive, consistent measures in place.

-1. The Invoice Was Never Received (or It Was Lost)
+1. The Invoice Was Lost or Never Received

-Our collection representatives heard this excuse from our clients’ customers more than 26,000 times in the past two years.
+Our collection representatives heard this excuse from our clients’ customers more than 26,000 times in two years.
 Whoa!
 So, what can you do to prevent this from happening with your customers?

 One of the easiest ways to ensure your invoices make it to the correct party is to check your records on a regular basis, including your ERP and/or CRM databases, credit applications, and purchase orders.
 Work with your sales and billing teams to ensure a process is in place to review and update these files at least once a year, ideally every six months.

 2. Your Customer Claims They Already Paid